Quick answer

 Enhancing Explainability and Trust with Explainable AI DSS

 An explainable AI decision support system (XAI DSS) helps understand how recommendations are generated and why certain options are favored.
-It is done by providing transparency into their logic, highlighting key variables, and showing the rationale behind conclusions.
+It is done by providing transparency into their logic, highlighting key factors, and showing the rationale behind conclusions.
 XAI DSS makes it easier for leaders to validate insights, build confidence among employees, and satisfy regulatory or ethical requirements.

-Serhii Leleko: ML & AI Engineer at SPD Technology
+Serhii Leleko:ML & AI Engineer at SPD Technology

 Serhii Leleko